How are property taxes determined in Ontario?

 Rents and financial expenses1.7%

-More houses means more population and more property taxes revenue, but it also means more infrastructure to maintain (roads, water, sewers, parks, bridges, etc.).
+More houses means population growth and more property taxes revenue, but it also means more infrastructure to maintain (roads, water, sewers, parks, bridges, etc.).

 Whether or not this increases or decreases each homeowner’s property taxes depends on what kind of housing is built, and where it is built.